 Sadly for me, it rained the whole afternoon so I couldn’t do any of those outdoor activities but I enjoyed having some downtime reading my book.

-Second Day Activites
+Second Day Activities

 Sunrise Hike at the Ulu National Park

 My alarm was set at 4 am so I could actually get up from my bed at 4:30!
-Got ready and out the door, meeting my travel guide at the reception area 5 am.
+Got ready and out the door, meeting my guide at the reception area at 5 am.